RFM Analysis for E-commerce: The Complete Guide to Data-Driven Customer Segmentation

 • Offer the most aggressive incentive in your toolkit (30%+ off, free gift)

-• Understand why they left — send a brief survey or offer a phone call
+• Find out why they left.
+A short survey or a phone call works.

-• If they had a negative support experience, acknowledge and resolve it
+• If they had a bad support experience, acknowledge and resolve it

 Hibernating and Lost (RFM: 1-1-1 to 1-2-2 range)

 Strategy: Minimal investment.
-These customers are unlikely to return, and the cost of aggressive reactivation exceeds the expected value.
+Unlikely to return, and aggressive reactivation costs more than the expected return.

 • Send one final win-back email with a modest offer